 Get Your Cuba Tourist Card (Visa)

 All travelers to Cuba are required to obtain a visa before entry, and there are three ways that you may do this:

-- Purchase the visa from a travel agency or a website such as cubavisaservices.com.
+- Authorized Travel Agencies: Purchase the visa from a travel agency that is focused on travel in Cuba or dedicated websites such as cubavisaservices.com.

 *Note that the exact cost and method of receiving the information does vary by airline.
 Remember to check with your airline on the appropriate procedures as soon as you book your flight!

 The availability and procedures for obtaining the Cuban Tourist Card might vary depending on your country of residence and the specific travel regulations in place at the time of your inquiry.
 Also, due to potential changes in regulations or travel policies, it is crucial to check with the Cuban consulate or embassy or your travel provider for the most up-to-date information on purchasing the Cuban Tourist Card.